-Economics is the study of how societies can use the earth's limited resources.
+Overview Economics is the study of how societies can use the earth's limited resources.
 As a social science it examines the production, distribution and consumption of goods and services within a theoretical framework.
 Individuals, businesses and governments must constantly make choices, and the use of economic theory and knowledge helps to evaluate whether the appropriate choices are made to maximise society's welfare, or not.
 Emphasis in the IB course is placed on the theories of microeconomics and macroeconomics, and how these can then be applied to real world issues.
 Prominent among these issues are fluctuations in economic activity, international trade, economic development and environmental sustainability.
 The ethical dimensions involved in the application of economic theories and policies permeate throughout the economics course as pupils are required to consider and reflect on human end-goals and values.
 Confidence in both written and numerical accuracy are important skills for a student of economics to have, indeed at Higher level students also studying Higher level Maths and Physics is a common combination of subject choice, equally students of History or Geography study economics alongside.

-The Economics course encourages pupils to develop their numerical skills, as well as fostering international perspectives, promoting a concern for global issues.
-It raises student awareness of their own responsibilities at a local, national and international level.

-These following subjects will be studied by Higher and Standard level pupils.
+Curriculum Topics These following subjects will be studied by Higher and Standard level pupils.
 The main difference for those studying at Higher is the quantitative nature of additional topics and additional, more com- plex content found throughout the syllabus.
 Maths based topics are assessed at both SL and HL level in paper 2, just more so for HL as there is an additional paper.
 Both SL and HL involve extended pieces of writing in the final assessments.

-Section 1: Introduction to Economics

-Section 2: Microeconomics (including behavioural theory and the theory of the firm at HL)

-Section 3: Macroeconomics

-Section 4: The global economy (which includes international trade and development)

-Higher level - three external written examinations, four hours 30 minutes total (80%) and three internal assessments, 800 words each (20% HL).

-Paper 1: Extended response (essays) 1 hour 15 mins 20%

-Paper 2: Data response and extended response paper 1 hour 45 mins 30%

-Paper 3: Policy paper (numerical paper and essays) 1 hour 30 mins 30%

-Standard level - two external written examinations, three hours total (70%) and three internal assessments, 800 words each (30%)

-Paper 1: Extended response (essays) 1 hour 15 mins 30%

-Paper 2: Data response 1 hour 45 mins 40%

-Whether as a potential subject to study at university or as a new humanities subject, studying IB Economics enables us to understand better the world in which we live.
+Section 1: Introduction to Economics Section 2: Microeconomics (including behavioural theory and the theory of the firm at HL) Section 3: Macroeconomics Section 4: The global economy (which includes international trade and development) Assessment Higher level - three external written examinations, four hours 30 minutes total (80%) and three internal assessments, 800 words each (20% HL).Paper 1: Extended response (essays) 1 hour 15 mins20% Paper 2: Data response and extended response paper 1 hour 45 minsPaper 3: Policy paper (numerical paper and essays) 1 hour 30 mins30%Standard level - two external written examinations, three hours total (70%) and three internal assessments, 800 words each(30%)Paper 1: Extended response (essays) 1 hour 15 mins30%Paper 2: Data response 1 hour 45 mins30% Future Pathways Whether as a potential subject to study at university or as a new humanities subject, studying IB Economics enables us to understand better the world in which we live.
 The interactions between people, governments and organisations form the basis of everyday life, and economics develops the ability to analyse these critically.
 It is worth noting that for degree level study in economics that the Higher Level maths is usually required, but economics can be enjoyed as a stand alone IB subject in its own right.